Yevpatoria: Soviet rule

-In Ukraine
+Independent Ukraine and Russian annexation

-On December 24, 2008, a blast destroyed a five-story building in the town.
+On 24 December 2008, a blast destroyed a five-story building in the town.
 27 people were killed.
-President of Ukraine Viktor Yushchenko declared December 26 to be a day of national mourning.
+President of Ukraine Viktor Yushchenko declared 26 December to be a day of national mourning.

 Two beaches in Yevpatoria have been Blue Flag beaches since May 2010, these were the first beaches (with two beaches in Yalta) to be awarded a Blue Flag in a CIS member state.

-In 2014 due to the military operation of Russian Armed forces, the city of Yevpatoria was occupied by Russia with the entire Crimean peninsula.
-The UN General Assembly condemned Russian operation and considered the annexation the temporary occupation of part of the territory of Ukraine—the Autonomous Republic of Crimea and the City of Sevastopol.
+In 2014 due to the military operation of the Russian Armed forces, the city of Yevpatoria was occupied by Russia along with the entire Crimean peninsula.
+The UN General Assembly condemned the Russian operation and considered the annexation the temporary occupation of part of the territory of Ukraine—the Autonomous Republic of Crimea and the City of Sevastopol.

+Today, Yevpatoria is a major Black Sea port, a rail hub, and a resort town.
+The main industries of the city include fishing, food processing, winemaking, limestone quarrying, weaving, manufacturing, machinery, furniture manufacturing, and tourism.

+Yevpatoria has spas of mineral water, salt, and mud lakes.
+These resorts belong to a vast area with curative facilities where the main health-improving factors are the sunshine and sea, air and sand, brine and mud of the salt lakes, as well as the mineral water of the hot springs.
+The curative qualities of the local mud was witnessed by the manuscripts of Pliny the Elder, a Roman scholar (c.
+80 BC).